serverless/components/README.md

 And there you have it!
 A complete chat application deployed to your own infrastructure in seconds.

 These are the available components you could instantly deploy declarateively with a `serverless.yml` file, or programmatically with a `serverless.js` file.
 Check out each component repo for complete docs on how to use them.
-They also serve as complete examples on how to write a real-world serverless component.

 &nbsp;